ernestbuffington/bt.86it.us/README.md

+# PHP-AN602

-# PHP-AN602 is the brand new Open Source solution for BitTorrent communities!
+Is the brand new Open Source solution for BitTorrent communities!

 A cross-platform mobile and web development CMS solution running on PHP 8.x. created by the members of The 86it Developers Network and has been in development since November 26, 2020